Exporting cocoa to France

 Several chocolatiers which started from small establishments such as Monbana, Bonnar, Pralus and Michel Cluizel are now part of a large industry for artisanal chocolate in France.
 Several other small-scale artisanal chocolate makers are listed on the members list of the association of artisanal chocolate makers Confédération des Chocolatiers et Confiseurs de France.

 - Check out the websites of sectors associations such as the Confédération des Chocolatiers et Confiseurs de France and L’Alliance 7 – Syndicat du Chocolat.
 Get in touch with their member companies and learn more about the French chocolate-making sector.
 The members list of the association of artisanal chocolate makers Confédération des Chocolatiers et Confiseurs de France can also give you an insight into more specialised buyers dealing with higher qualities and small volumes.
 Make sure to approach smaller chocolate makers in French.
 Enlist professional assistance to translate your emails if necessary.

-- Check the website of World Chocolate Guide for more bean-to-bar makers active on this niche market (France-based and others).
+- Check the website of Bean&Bar for more bean-to-bar makers active on this niche market (France-based and others).

 - Attend cocoa and chocolate industry events in France to meet potential buyers.
 The most renowned event is Salon du Chocolat.
 Next to finding potential clients, going to these events will help you to gain more insight into buyer preferences; for instance, on origin, flavour, and sustainability standards and certification.

 - Use our study of how to find buyers on the European cocoa market and the website of the Federation of Cocoa Commerce to find your buyers.